July 17, 2019

 Resources for Teaching and Learning

 We’ve got some tools to help you nurture global digital citizenship in the best ways possible with your learners.
 Begin with one of our most popular ones, the GDCF’s Digital Citizenship Agreements.
 These agreements set guidelines for ethical use policies with technology, and are being used in thousands of schools all over the world.
 There’s one for primary, middle, and senior school.

 Next, check out the Global Digital Citizen QuickStart Guide.
 This is the final book in the GDCF’s Fluency Quickstart series.
 It will help your learners explore and understand the skills and mindsets that define an exemplary global digital citizen.
-When you're ready, move up to the Global Digital Citizen Teacher's Companion to take your ideas even further in classroom instruction.

 Lastly, the way to really nurture global digital citizenship is through practical applications of skills and ideas using meaningful hands-on learning adventures.
 There's no better place to develop such experiences for your learners than Wabisabi, a new way to discover teaching and learning.